shahilmalik/Atrice/README.md

 [![Atrice Video Walkthrough](https://github.com/shahilmalik/Atrice/assets/116946321/c3540498-d62e-4e85-b0d8-bfb11f8a91ed)](https://www.youtube.com/watch?v=V7q_osBDt6A)

-Click the link above to watch the Atrice Video Walkthrough on YouTube.

 Atrice is a Django-based application that performs real-time face recognition on camera feeds and marks the attendance of recognized individuals.
 It uses the face_recognition library for face detection and recognition.